-Like all hospitals across the country, Holland Bloorview Kids Rehabilitation Hospital is actively monitoring the COVID-19 pandemic and taking precautions to ensure the safety for all clients, families, staff, volunteers, and students as the situation progresses.
+Holland Bloorview Kids Rehabilitation Hospital continues to monitor the COVID-19 pandemic and taking precautions to ensure the safety for all clients, families, staff, volunteers, and students.

 Call or text the HB Info Line for information about:

 - Clinical, recreation and other programs and services

 - Referrals and eligibility criteria, fees (if applicable), start dates and other program details